Zeolite

 2. Composting:

-- Add zeolite to your compost pile to reduce odors, retain nutrients, and speed up the decomposition process.
+- Add to your compost pile to reduce odours, retain nutrients, and speed up the decomposition process.

 3. Lawn Care: